home-assistant/home-assistant.io/source/_components/device_tracker.google_plus.markdown

 ---
 layout: page
 title: "Google Plus"
-description: "Instructions how to use Google Plus to track Android devices in Home Assistant."
+description: "Instructions how to use Google Plus to track mobile devices in Home Assistant."
 date: 2016-11-1 19:00
 sidebar: true
 comments: false
 sharing: true
 footer: true
 ha_category: Presence Detection
+ha_version: TBD
 ---
 If you share your Android's location with Google, this component fetches those locations from Google's servers to your Home Assistant.
 This component does NOT directly communicate with your phone, thus using this component does not cause any additional battery drain.
 Suppose your Android phone is linked to your Google Account, say main@gmail.com.